mdeboer/doctrine-behaviour/docs/Translatable.md

 # Translatable Behaviour

-1. Create your entity class implementing `Cloudstek\DoctrineBehaviour\TranslatableInterface`.
+1. Create your entity class implementing `mdeboer\DoctrineBehaviour\TranslatableInterface`.
-2. Create your translation class implementing `Cloudstek\DoctrineBehaviour\TranslationInterface`.
+2. Create your translation class implementing `mdeboer\DoctrineBehaviour\TranslationInterface`.
-3. Use the `Cloudstek\DoctrineBehaviour\TranslatableTrait` trait on the translatable entity.
+3. Use the `mdeboer\DoctrineBehaviour\TranslatableTrait` trait on the translatable entity.
-4. Use the `Cloudstek\DoctrineBehaviour\TranslationTrait` trait on the translation entity.
+4. Use the `mdeboer\DoctrineBehaviour\TranslationTrait` trait on the translation entity.
-5. Either add the required mappings to each translatable and translation entity yourself or register the `Cloudstek\DoctrineBehaviour\Subscriber\TranslatableSubscriber` Symfony event subscriber to automatically apply the required mappings to all translatable and translation entities (preferred).
+5. Either add the required mappings to each translatable and translation entity yourself or register the `mdeboer\DoctrineBehaviour\Subscriber\TranslatableSubscriber` Symfony event subscriber to automatically apply the required mappings to all translatable and translation entities (preferred).

 ## Example